s95huang/DriveSOTIF/README.md

 The PeSOTIF and CADC dataset are accessed under CC BY-NC-SA 4.0 license.
 Proprietary LLMs, such as GPT4, GPT4o, etc. are accessed under their licenses, terms and conditions.
 Open-source LLM models and LVLM, such as Blip, Blip2, LLAVA, Qwen2-VL, etc., are accessed under their corresponding licenses.

+## Copyright notice for the journal paper:
+©2025 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.